vinistock/sail/README.md

 # Sail

 This Rails engine brings a setting model into your app to be used as feature flags, gauges, knobs and other live controls you may need.

+It can either serve as an admin control panel or user settings, depending on how you wish to apply it.

 ## Installation
 Add this line to your application's Gemfile: